astrochr/Spark-Showcase/Readme.md

 ⚙️ Overview

-Spark Industries is my personal living AI lab built entirely from curiosity and persistence.
+Spark is my personal, locally built AI stack made entirely from curiosity and persistence.
 It began as a simple Unity demo: one NPC, one dialogue box, and a question,

 "What if I could make this thing actually think?"